Billa (2007 film): Soundtrack

 For the film's music and soundtrack, Vishnuvardhan renewed his previous association (Kurumbu, Arinthum Ariyamalum and Pattiyal) with Yuvan Shankar Raja.
 The soundtrack has six songs, and the lyrics were penned by Pa.
 Vijay.
 Since the film was a remake, two songs from the original soundtrack, composed by M. S. Viswanathan, were remixed and included in the soundtrack.
 The formal release of the soundtrack was held on 21 November 2007 at Hotel Residence Towers in Chennai.
 Yuvan Shankar Raja reused some of the background music of his previous ventures Kedi and Vallavan in Billa.
 The album achieved record audio sales.
-Sify reported that it took the "best ever audio opening" for an Ajith film and the second highest opening day sales recorded in 2007 after Sivaji: The Boss.
-Nearly 22,000 CDs and cassettes were said to be sold out by the first day evening all over Tamil Nadu.

-The album received very positive reviews.
-Pavithra Srinivasan from Rediff noted that Billas music "rocks" and gave it four out of five.
-The reviewer wrote: "Yuvan Shankar Raja has etched an intricate musical feast to complement the tale – and quite a feast it's turned out to be, a la the original".
-A reviewer from Indiaglitz.com wrote that the track was a "masterly work from young Yuvan... [which]... takes us to a different world", while a reviewer from Behindwoods wrote that it was the "soul of the film" which "stands out as the highlight of the album, giving that eerie feel required of a film about a don" and an "interesting composition with arrangements that spell international quality".

-Marketing
+Home media

 The satellite rights of the film were bought by Kalaignar TV.
-Its television premiere occurred on the occasion of Diwali in 27 October 2008.
+Its television premiere occurred on the occasion of Diwali on 27 October 2008.